 - Faculty of Brain Sciences

-I completed my PhD at the Institute of Psychiatry.
-For my doctoral thesis I investigated the psychological impact of motor neurone disease on patients and their spouse carers.
+I completed my PhD at the Institute of Psychiatry on the psychological impact of motor neurone disease on patients and their spouse carers.

 I have been responsible for the development and evaluation of interventions to promote awareness and early presentation in cancer.
 I have also developed instruments to evaluate the effectiveness of interventions in changing behaviour and modifying determinants of behaviour.
 I have collaborated on the development of an instrument to measure awareness and beliefs about cancer for use in an international population-based survey.